 Say what you need to say in as few words as possible.
 The more you waffle, the less likely the client is to reply to your proposal.
 Remember, you can always say more later, once you’ve started a conversation with the client.

-Download the app on your phone, and focus on replying to Upwork clients quickly.
+Download the app on your phone, and get good at replying to Upwork clients quickly.

-Remember, creating winning Upwork proposals takes practices.
-That’s why you need to make sure you don’t give on the process.
+Remember, creating a winning Upwork proposal takes practice and patience.
+Make sure you don’t give up on the process.

 Play to win, but enjoy the fun – David Ogilvy